 The age-old debate of flat rate vs. hourly rate is alive and well with freelancers and contractors.
 Any way you cut it, their hourly rate will almost always be higher than someone in-house.

 Contractors are busy, too.
-You might need a project done, like, right now – and they aren’t available to help.
+You’re not their only client, so if you need a project done immediately, they might not be available to help.
 They cannot always drop what they’re doing when the phone rings and you’re on the other end.
-If you depend on contractors, you can find yourself in sticky situations with time-sensitive issues.
+And if outsourcing overseas, you may also encounter cultural or time differences that prevent quick response times.
+So if you depend on contractors, you can find yourself in sticky situations with time-sensitive issues.

 Note: There are exceptions to this rule, such as emergency responders that are on retainer.